 We usually charge an asset-based advisory fee that is a percentage of your account, including cash holdings.
 We have a tiered fee schedule where the fee level decreases upon reaching certain asset levels.
 Multiple accounts for the same household can be combined to reach the next level of fee.
 We charge advisory fees quarterly in advance and you pay us this fee even if there are no transactions in your account.
 We have an incentive to increase the value of your account over time which will increase our fees over time.
-Retirement plan sponsors may choose to pay fees on an asset-based or fixed fee basis and corporate employers that engage us for corporate planning and educational services pay us a fixed fee based on the type of service being provided.
+Financial planning, without investment management, is done for a fixed fee.

-The custodian that holds your assets will charge you a transaction charge when we buy/sell an investment for you.
+The custodian that holds your assets may charge you a transaction charge when we buy/sell an investment for you.
 These transaction charges are in addition to our advisory fee.
 If we engage in frequent trading, you will pay more in transaction charges and this will negatively impact your account performance and increase the overall cost of your account.
 You will also incur, as applicable, charges imposed by the custodian or another third-party including, but not limited to: custodian fees; retirement account maintenance fees; fees related to mutual funds and exchange-traded funds; and other transactional fees and product-level fees.